[Minor revision–posted 10/26/23 (replaces 10/20/22 edition)]

 The Visitors Center and its facilities may be used for university and public educational, research, and entertainment purposes.
 No personal uses of the facility are permitted.
 This restriction shall apply to all requests regardless of sponsorship (see OP 61.01, Use of University Facilities, Equipment, Vehicles, Supplies, and Services for Private Purposes Prohibited).

-The Office of Admissions will act as the point of contact for reservations.
-Offices, organizations, or groups wishing to host an event in the Visitors Center must submit a Special Event Proposal at least 15 working days before the date of the proposed event.
+The Office of Undergraduate Admissions will act as the point of contact for reservations.
+Offices, organizations, or groups wishing to host an event in the Visitors Center must submit a written request through the Visitors Center 15 days before the date of the proposed event.
 The rental fee for the Visitors Center is $200.
 Additional charges may apply for events that are held before or after regular business hours.
-Host organizations must choose TTU's Hospitality Services for food and beverage service.
-The Office of Admissions must approve any additional decorations for events.
+Host organizations must utilize TTU's Hospitality Services for food and beverage service.
+The Office of Undergraduate Admissions must approve any additional decorations for events.
 Groups that reserve the Visitors Center are responsible for providing any audio-visual equipment needed for their event.
-Events that occur before or after regular business hours or on weekends or holidays will require security through the Texas Tech Police.
-Special parking arrangements must be made through the Office of Transportation & Parking Services.
-The host organization is responsible for making all parking arrangements.
+Events that occur before or after regular business hours or on weekends or holidays will require security through the Texas Tech Police Department.
+Special parking arrangements must be made through Transportation & Parking Services.
+The host organization is responsible for making all parking arrangements by completing the event registration form at https://www.depts.ttu.edu/parking/Events/SubmitEvent.php.
 Transportation & Parking Services may be reached by phone at 806.742.7275.

-The Office of Admissions offers the presentation room (Room 101) on the first floor of West Hall for use by campus and other groups and organizations.
-The presentation room will only be available for use during normal business hours Monday through Friday 8 a.m. to 5 p.m.
-The presentation room seats 31-35 people theatre-style and has audio-visual equipment.
-Use of the presentation room does not require a fee, but a contract with signatures from a member of the group using the room and the Director of the Office of Admissions must be filed when a reservation to use the room is made.
+The Office of Undergraduate Admissions offers the Presentation Room (Room 101) on the first floor of West Hall for use by campus and other groups and organizations.
+The Presentation Room will only be available for use during normal business hours Monday through Friday 8 a.m. to 5 p.m.
+The Presentation Room seats 31–35 people theatre-style and has audio-visual equipment.
+Use of the Presentation Room does not require a fee, but a written request must be submitted to the Visitors Center 5 days before the proposed date.

 5. University Grounds Use

-With the exception of free expression activities as outlined herein, university grounds are available for use only in accordance with the following policies and procedures:
+With the exception of expressive activities controlled by TTUS Regulation 07.04, or as otherwise outlined herein, university grounds are available for use only in accordance with the following policies and procedures:

 a.
 Selected grounds areas (other than those described above) are available for activities that are sponsored and approved by university departments, registered student organizations, or individual faculty, students, and employees.
 Academic use by departments and colleges has priority, and assignments may be changed or canceled if conflicts with regular academic programs develop.

 c.
-Registration for use of a university grounds area must be made at least six university working days before the intended use.
+Registration for use of a university grounds area must be made at least 10 university working days before the intended use and up to a semester in advance.

 d.
-Student Union and Activities and Events and Instructional Space Management will coordinate all grounds use/solicitation request applications and shall grant only grounds use/solicitation requests that are consistent with applicable university regulations and local, state, and federal law.
+Student Government Services and Instructional Space Management will coordinate all grounds use/solicitation request applications and shall grant only grounds use/solicitation requests that are consistent with applicable university and TTUS regulations and local, state, and federal law.

 e.
 A permit granting grounds use shall specify the boundaries of the area to be used, the date for which the use is approved, the time at which the proposed activity may begin, the time at which the reservation for the use expires, and any special provisions concerning the use of the space.
 No request will be approved for activities occurring during individual study days and/or final examination period.